breithorn/GmailNotifier/README.md

-Java application that checks GMail and sends an SMS if there are new messages.
+Java application that checks Gmail and sends an SMS if there are new messages.

 Skype Java API is used for sending SMS.